 While the color and appearance of these spots is generally uniform, the size may vary slightly depending upon which fungi has caused the infection.

 The presence of tar spots on Japanese maple trees is frustrating for growers due to their appearance, but the actual disease does not usually pose a significant threat to the trees.
 Beyond the cosmetic appearance, most incidences of leaf spot will not cause permanent damage to the tree.
 Due to this, treatment for a Japanese maple with tar spot is generally not required.

 A variety of factors contribute to the spread and recurrence of this fungal infection.
 Some factors, such as weather, may be beyond the gardener’s control.
 However, there are some ways in which growers can work to prevent infection over several years.
 Most notably, proper garden sanitation will help reduce the spread of tar spot.

-Overwintering in fallen leaves, the removal of leaf debris from the garden each fall will help to remove infected plant matter and encourage overall health of trees.
+Overwintering in fallen leaves, the removal of leaf debris from the garden each fall will help to remove infected plant matter and encourage the overall health of the trees.